 Campus Recreation and Wellness Centre

 The 90,000-square-foot Campus Recreation and Wellness Centre (CRWC) opened in June 2007.
 It offers a 28,000-square-foot triple gymnasium with areas for volleyball, basketball and badminton; the Flex, a 10,000-square-foot fitness centre; and an outstanding Campus Health Centre.
-DC's athletic facilities welcome more than 10,000 users a month.
+Durham College's athletic facilities welcome more than 10,000 users a month.
 Students, employees and community residents all utilize the variety of fitness and recreational opportunities provided by the college.

 The Campus Health Centre offers a variety of services including, massage therapy, acupuncture, chiropractic therapy, nutrition, mental health services, a pharmacy and a medical clinic.

-In December 2009, DC proudly opened the first phase of the Whitby campus project, a comprehensive learning facility designed to train students in renewable energy and meet the projected demand for green jobs in Ontario.
+In December 2009, Durham College proudly opened the first phase of the Whitby campus project, a comprehensive learning facility designed to train students in renewable energy and meet the projected demand for green jobs in Ontario.
 Students now have access to renewable energy equipment and training in a living laboratory environment focused on geothermal technology systems, solar cell systems and solar water heating, preparing them for a wide variety of exciting career opportunities.

 Phase 2 opened in May 2011, adding phenomenal new space to the campus including an expanded shop area for student-use and programs focused on green building trades and technology.
 Phase 2 houses new energy labs, classrooms and boardrooms; new Student Association space; a renovated reception area and two new residential labs to give students a sense of the many changes happening in the construction and building trades sector.